storesafe/cordova-sqlite-storage/README.md

 - Updated workaround solution to [BUG 666 (litehelpers/Cordova-sqlite-storage#666)](https://github.com/litehelpers/Cordova-sqlite-storage/issues/666) (possible transaction issue after window.location change with possible data loss): close database if already open before opening again
 - Windows 10 (UWP) build with /SAFESEH flag on Win32 (x86) target to specify "Image has Safe Exception Handlers" as described in <https://docs.microsoft.com/en-us/cpp/build/reference/safeseh-image-has-safe-exception-handlers>
 - Fixed iOS/macOS platform version to use [PSPDFThreadSafeMutableDictionary.m](https://gist.github.com/steipete/5928916) to avoid threading issue ref: [litehelpers/Cordova-sqlite-storage#716](https://github.com/litehelpers/Cordova-sqlite-storage/issues/716)
-- This version references Windows platform toolset v141 to support Visual Studio 2017.
-Visual Studio 2015 is now supported by [litehelpers / Cordova-sqlite-legacy-build-support](https://github.com/litehelpers/Cordova-sqlite-legacy-build-support).
+- This plugin version references Windows platform toolset v141 to support Visual Studio 2017 ref: [litehelpers/Cordova-sqlite-storage#580](https://github.com/litehelpers/Cordova-sqlite-storage/issues/580).
+(Visual Studio 2015 is now supported by [litehelpers / cordova-sqlite-legacy](https://github.com/litehelpers/cordova-sqlite-legacy) (permissive license terms, no performance enhancements for Android) and [litehelpers / Cordova-sqlite-evcore-common-free](https://github.com/litehelpers/Cordova-sqlite-evcore-common-free) (GPL or commercial license terms, with performance enhancements for Android).)
 - [brodybits / cordova-sqlite-storage-starter-app](https://github.com/brodybits/cordova-sqlite-storage-starter-app) project is a CC0 (public domain) starting point and may also be used to reproduce issues with this plugin.
 In addition [brodybits / cordova-sqlite-test-app](https://github.com/brodybits/cordova-sqlite-test-app) may be used to reproduce issues with other versions of this plugin.
 - The Lawnchair adapter is now moved to [litehelpers / cordova-sqlite-lawnchair-adapter](https://github.com/litehelpers/cordova-sqlite-lawnchair-adapter).
 - [litehelpers / cordova-sqlite-ext](https://github.com/litehelpers/cordova-sqlite-ext) now supports SELECT BLOB data in Base64 format on all platforms in addition to REGEXP (Android/iOS/macOS) and pre-populated database (all platforms).